Your Safety is Our Top Priority

 How will CHI be verifying vaccination of attendees?

-We will have “Vaccine Checkpoints” set up at the entrance to the event space.
-Here, our event staff will review your vaccine documentation and confirm that you are fully vaccinated and able to enter the event space.
+Our event staff will review your vaccine documentation and ID to confirm that you are fully vaccinated and able to enter the event space.

 What does “fully vaccinated” mean?